 This course is an introduction to the management of engineering projects.
 The design review process is presented as well as techniques for determination of requirements.
 Topics also include the product development life cycle, scheduling techniques and continuous improvement.
-In teams, students develop a proposal for the EE450 capstone project.
+In teams, students develop a proposal for the ET450 capstone project.
+The safety module must be passed in order to pass this course.

-EE450 Capstone Project
+ET450 Capstone Project

-Prerequisites: EE410 and Completion of the

-Degree Requirements

-This course is a continuation of the project management course EE410.
+Prerequisites: ET410 and Completion of the Degree Requirements This course is a continuation of the project management course ET410.
 The approved project proposal is executed through the design, building, testing and presentation stages.

-EE485 Electrical Power Systems Analysis (Lab included)
+ET485 Electrical Power Systems Analysis (Lab included)